0xJasonMurray/jasonmurray.org/content/posts/2021/cml.md

 Before CML boots for the first time, change the `CPU`, `Memory`, and `Disk` settings.
 Minimum requirements are `4`, `8G`, and `16G` respectively.
 However, modeling devices of any scale will require significantly more resources.
 Add as much as possible.

 The `Personal Reference Platform` ISO DVD must be mounted and configured to `Connect` at startup.
-If the DVD is not connected, the Cisco routers and switches images will not install:
+If the DVD is not connected, the Cisco router and switch images will not install:

 ![adjust settings before powering on](/images/2021-02-12-16-53-30.png)